-Which rugby games will Kumagaya host?
-The Kumagaya Rugby Ground will host initial group games.
+Which rugby games did Kumagaya host?
+The Kumagaya Rugby Ground hosted initial group games.

 Toyota in the Aichi Prefecture lies handily close to Nagoya (Japan’s fourth largest city).
 The most famous industrial giant in town is, of course, car manufacturer Toyota.
 So big, in fact, that the city was actually renamed after it in 1959 not the other way round!

 The Toyota Kaikan Museum showcases the Toyota company's latest products and takes you through the company story.
 Motoring enthusiasts will love it as you can clamber inside many of the vehicles.
 You can take a tour of the factory, too.

 You can't really escape the tentacles of the company here, another highlight being the Toyota Municipal Museum of Art, which boasts works by luminaries Salvador Dali, Irish painter Francis Bacon and Japanese potter Kawai Kanjirō.

 Which rugby games didToyota host?
 The City of Toyota Stadium hosted group games.